 Though this is regulated by the Department of Weights and Measures with the CA Department of Food & Agriculture, the follow up on site auditing is handled by your local county agricultural commissioner offices.
 It has been my experience with their audits that they don’t let you know that they are coming either.
 But when they do show up they’ll request to see your recent weigh tags in the books or other forms they live in and will then sit down and start to look through a random sample.
 They are looking to see that those tags:

-- Contain certain required fields such as preprinted consecutive numbers, weighing location address, commodity type, and complete signature of the deputy weighmaster
+- Contain certain required fields such as preprinted consecutive numbers, weighing location address, commodity type, (wine grapes!) and complete signature of the deputy weighmaster

 - That all copies in consecutive number order are there.
 They don’t want to flip through your copies of completed tags and find #’s 12, 13, 14 and 17. (but no 15 & 16) They want to see all consecutive numbers there even your voided tags